-spatialrisk provides tools for fixed-radius spatial concentration analysis in R. The package is aimed at applied workflows in which point-level values must be aggregated locally, for example to identify insurance concentration hotspots under a prescribed radius.
+spatialrisk provides tools for fixed-radius spatial aggregation and concentration analysis in R. The package is aimed at applied workflows in which point-level values must be aggregated locally, for example to identify exposure concentration hotspots under a chosen radius.

 The central question is practical: given a portfolio of point locations with associated values, which locations have the largest total value within a circle of fixed radius?
-This type of problem occurs in insurance risk management, but the same operations are useful in other spatial point pattern applications.
+Mathematically, this is a weighted fixed-radius circle-placement problem from computational geometry, applied here to spatial exposure data.
+Insurance concentration analysis is one natural application, but the same building blocks can be used for other weighted point data analysed within fixed-distance neighbourhoods.

 install.packages("spatialrisk")